Neuroscience and Storytelling

 2. Make it visual:

 Our brains will process an image in as little as 13 miliseconds.
-That’s 75 frames per second in cinema terms.
+That’s 75 frames per second in cinematic terms.
 Studies have also shown that, in general, we tend to retain more of what we see than what we hear or read.

 Incorporating visual aids and charts, when possible, will make your narrative stronger and ‘stickier’ for the audience – but being visual is harder than it sounds.
 (Perhaps silly walks and doing unexpected movements have their place?)

 We’ve probably all also experienced ‘death-by-powerpoint’.
 Where the slides being shown add little or nothing to the spoken text – and the speaker simply ends up reading what’s shown on the slides aloud.
+(I’ve been guilty of this one myself when I’ve not had time to prepare properly for a presentation).

 Alternatively, have you ever been in a room where the telly is on but you can’t see the screen?
 Or a movie that suddenly drops into pitch blackness while all you hear is the audio – maybe the sound of people fighting or struggling?
 The latter example is purposefully done to raise our anxiety levels.
 Not knowing what is happening, and having to try and comprehend from the audio clues alone, plays with our minds.